Cause and Effect (Star Trek: The Next Generation): Production

 Cast member Jonathan Frakes directed the episode, having prepared for it while shooting the episode "The Outcast".
 He was not involved in the casting process, as they had offered the role of Captain Morgan Bateson to Kelsey Grammer, who had accepted.
 Grammer was a Star Trek fan, and in his role as Frasier Crane on Cheers, he filmed on the Paramount lot near where The Next Generation was produced.
 Frakes found it a challenge to film the same scenes with the same dialogue over and over but in a way which made them look different.
-Marvin V. Rush, the director of photography, worked with cameraman Waverly Smothers to develop an attachment for a camera using a bungee cord which allowed for a different style of shooting.
+Marvin V. Rush, the director of photography, worked with cameraman Waverly Smothers to develop an attachment for a camera using a bungee cord, which allowed for a different style of shooting.
 Frakes also worked while at home, planning out shots in order to ensure that there was a variety to each loop.
 Executive producer Rick Berman had made it clear that Frakes could not re-use footage and each loop needed to be filmed fresh, in order to prevent the episode from looking like a clip show.
 To do so, Frakes used angles on familiar sets that had never been used, such as shooting the conference room from the ceiling and the bridge from where Riker and Ensign Ro sat.
 He also used Steven Spielberg's technique of using a slow zoom to indicate a character understanding their situation.

 Several changes took place to the script because of filming and casting difficulties.
 The crew planned to make the USS Bozeman a Star Trek: The Original Series-era Constitution class ship, similar to the original USS Enterprise.
 However, no model was available to use and the costs of creating a new one, along with costumes and props, were prohibitive enough that the plan was scrapped.
 Instead, the USS Reliant model created for Star Trek II: The Wrath of Khan was used.
 Greg Jein and Michael Okuda made the relevant changes, removing the rollbar and adding sensor arrays, resulting in it being described as a Soyuz class vessel.
 The bridge of the Bozeman was a re-dressed version of the film series Enterprise bridge.
-It was then intended to get Kirstie Alley, then a co-star of Grammer's on the sitcom Cheers, in a cameo role behind Grammer in the USS Bozeman shots, reprising her role as Lieutenant Saavik from the movie The Wrath of Khan, but could not do so due to scheduling difficulties.
+The producers had hoped to get Kirstie Alley, then a co-star of Grammer's on the sitcom Cheers, in a cameo role behind Grammer in the USS Bozeman shots, reprising her role as Lieutenant Saavik from the movie The Wrath of Khan, but could not do so due to scheduling difficulties.
 Rob Legato organized the large-scale miniature effects for the episode on set 10, with large-scale but low-detail versions of the Enterprise created along with just nacelle models for the Bozeman to collide with.

-Originally the episode was to end with a montage of all the crashes between the two ships, but that scene was cut for budgetary reasons.
+Originally, the episode was to end with a montage of all the crashes between the two ships, but that scene was cut for budgetary reasons.